Right Brain/Left Brain

-To many, Richard’s right brain left brain may seem in conflict with each other.
+Too many, Richard’s right and left brain may seem in conflict with each other.
 It’s possible that some people fit into one or the other, just not both.
-Do his sides battle with each other on occasion?
-Certainly.
-It’s a constant battle.
-Together, they compliment each the other.
+Do his sides battle with each other occasionally?
+Certainly, it’s a constant battle.
+Together, they complement each other.

-He began sketching, drawing and painting in earnest.
+He resumed sketching, drawing, and painting at the turn of the 21st century.
 He favors the female nude and has produced many compositions in graphite, charcoal, oil paint, and watercolors.
-He’s created quite a gallery of works which he exhibits on his online gallery which you can find at maggicalExpressions.
-He also writes stories which tickle his interest.
+He’s created quite a gallery of works that he exhibits on his online gallery, which you can find at maggicalExpressions.
+He also writes stories that tickle his interest.

-Every day, scenes and images flood his mind, streaming as if watching some sort of online video.
+Every day, scenes and images flood his mind, streaming as if watching an online video.
 Most times, they exist for mere milliseconds.
 Other times, one will capture his interest, and he’ll spend several valuable seconds considering the mental image.
 A rare few will capture his interest long enough to become obsessed with it.
 But they do and he thrives on their existence.

 His choice of career fit his left brain.
 He’s always been interested in analytics, science, reason, preferring to control a situation rather than submit.
-One of the careers he had considered was as a marine biologist.
+One career he had considered was a marine biologist.
 He’s practical, envisioning the progression of events.
-When doing various errands, he prefers to plan an efficient route minimizing wasteful energy.
+When doing various errands, he prefers to plan an efficient route that minimizes wasteful energy.

-Eventually, he began writing short stories but never thought about publishing any of them.
-In 2012, he started working on an idea for a full-length novel.
-Dabbling off and on with written creative works, he began writing the ‘Mona Bendarova Adventures’ as a single book, the idea of which he never envisioned publishing.
+He added writing short stories at about the same time but never thought about publishing any of them.
+In 2012, he worked on an idea for a full-length novel.
+Dabbling off and on with written creative works, he wrote the ‘Mona Bendarova Adventures’ as a single book which he never envisioned publishing.

-He wrote a concept, a future history, an encyclopedia of the universe, and eventually, an outline of the first book.
-Initially, he didn’t think that he would publish it, but the feedback he received prompted him to decide to publish it and to write a series.
+He wrote a concept, a future history, an encyclopedia of the universe, and eventually an outline of the first book.
+Initially, he didn’t think he would publish it, but the feedback he received prompted him to publish it and to write a series.
 ‘Broken Steele’ is the second book in the series with a third one in development.

 Since then, he has written several other books, including the ‘Her Client Trilogy,’ ‘The Breakup,’ the ‘Consortium’ books and more.
 He is quite proud of his Consortium books.
 Readers either like them or hate them.
 They are definitely not ambivalent towards them.